Don’t Grind it. Don’t Chip it. Don’t Shred it. Don’t Haul it.

 While chipping or grinding wood is a common way to dispose of wood waste, it isn’t exactly the most effective.
 And this is without mentioning its potential to cause significant environmental harm.

-On the other hand, while a wood chipper or grinder helps you break up your wood waste, it doesn’t exactly eliminate much waste.
-Instead, you’ve basically changed your large pieces of wood waste into small pieces of wood waste.
-You still need to do something to actually get rid of the wood, such as burning it in the open.
-This means additional investment.
+On the other hand, while a wood waste grinder, wood waste shredder, or on-site wood chipper helps you break up your wood and vegetative waste, it doesn't exactly eliminate much waste.
+Instead, all that you've done is change your large pieces of wood waste into smaller pieces of wood waste.
+The waste is still there.
+So, to get rid of it, you'll need to burn it in the open or haul it to the landfill, which means more time —and money.
+To avoid incurring these extra costs, opting for an all-in-one wood waste disposal solution—such as one of our air curtain burning machines—might be the way to go.

 For example, whole log grinders generally consume 100 gallons of diesel per hour.
 What’s more, you may need to run your wood waste through the grinder at least twice before the resulting wood chips are small enough to be burned in traditional biomass incinerators.
 This only increases the amount of fuel you have to feed your grinder, driving up your costs.

 The damage to the environment is costly as well.
 Comparing wood waste grinding to Air Curtain Burning, the CO2 trapped in the waste wood is the same (biogenic CO2), so the CO2 release will be the same between both waste disposal methods.
 However, the machinery, as indicated above, is significantly different as the burning of Diesel fuels releases highly polluting substances and greenhouse gases into the air.
 With climate change an increasing concern, such high use of Diesel fuels definitely needs some rethinking.